-Picking out the best tow car for your needs is an important step, as it will allow you to drive with stability.
-The Practical Caravan Awards 2022 are here to help – we’re revealing our pick for the best caravan tow car over 2000kg, as well as our other top recommendations.
+Picking the best car to tow a caravan is an important step, as it will allow you to drive with stability.
+The Practical Caravan Awards 2023 are here to help you find the right vehicle for you – in this guide, we take a look at the big, bold cars that have impressed our team over the past year, as we reveal our pick for the best tow car over 2000kg, as well as our other top recommendations.

 The best caravan tow car over 2000kg is…